ikmb/exome-seq/README.md

 `--kit xGen_custom`(the IDT xGEN panel, version 1.0, with additional custom targets)

+### VEP effect prediction

+Effect prediction on the final multi-sample VCF file is disabled by default.
+To run effect prediction, use:
+`--effect_prediction true`

 ### Execution profiles

 This pipeline is pre-configured for several environments, which can be set using the `-profile` flag: